AuxStudio/react-native-boiler-plate/docs/SETUP_GUIDE.md

 If anything is unclear or does not work, please let me know via [email](mailto:shaun@aux.co.za) or create an issue/PR and I will attend to it as soon as I can.

+If you'd like to test that you are setting the project up correctly, do a build on iOS and android after each major step.

 ## 1. Initialise project

 ```shell